Bering tundra: Flora and fauna

 The ecoregion supports flora and fauna typical of forest-tundra.
 Low-lying areas may feature stunted trees and willow and alder on floodplains.
 Elsewhere the ground cover is grasses, heaths, and members of the families Asteraceae, Ranunculaceae, and Rosaceae.
 Mosses and lichens take over at higher elevations.
 Species diversity is relatively low due to the harsh climate and the isolation of the area since glacial times.
 Large mammals the include the East Siberian brown bear, the Anadyr fox, and some bighorn sheep in the highlands.
 Common smaller mammals include the East Siberian ermine and the American mink.
 Large colonies of migrating birds rest or nest in the area every summer and autumn.
 Numbers of over 700,000 individuals and 200 species have been recorded in the ecoregion.

 Protections

 There is at least one significant nationally protected area in this ecoregion, the Koryak Nature Reserve, on the northeastern region of Kamchatka, stretching from mountains to the coast.
+A 2017 estimate approximated that 43,231 square kilometers of the region are included in protected areas.